Skip to main content

 • Lubricate pivot points annually with a dry or silicone-based lubricant.
 Avoid petroleum-based lubes that attract dirt.

 • Check tension knobs on manual awnings — they should hold the arms extended without drifting.
-Tighten or replace if awning creeps inward when extended.
+Tighten or replace if the awning creeps inward when extended.

 • Inspect arm roller tubes for corrosion, particularly at the mounting brackets.
 Surface rust can be cleaned and treated; structural corrosion at mount points needs professional assessment.